-- It is taken in dose of 12 ml to 24 ml.
+- It is taken in a dose of 12 ml to 24 ml.

-- Include fruits, milk, light and nutritious food in diet.
+- Include fruits, milk, light, and nutritious food in the diet.

 - Do not eat spicy, oily, stale and heavy to digest food.

-- This medicine is very bitter in taste due to presence of Manjith, Giloy, Neem, haldi, Kutki, Kutaj and similar herbs.
+- This medicine is very bitter in taste due to the presence of Manjith, Giloy, Neem, haldi, Kutki, Kutaj, and similar herbs.

 - Shake well before use and store away from direct sunlight.